Maybe you didn’t sleep last night? You ‘re asking “Is there a cure for insomnia?” Can houseplants help you sleep better?

 - Soil: Use a well-drained potting mix.

-Golden Pothos (Epipremnum aureum), also known as devil’s ivy, is a trailing vine with pointed leaves that are shaped like hearts.
+Devil’s Ivy (Epipremnum aureum), another name for Golden Pothos, is a trailing vine with pointed leaves that are shaped like hearts.
 It is one of my favorite houseplants that help you sleep better.

-There are several varieties with different colors of leaf variegation.
+There are several varieties of pothos with different colors of leaf variegation.
 I love this plant and have several of them around my house.
 They are very easy to care for.

-Golden Pothos is often mistaken for Philodendron, but the Pothos has larger waxy leaves.
+Golden Pothos is often mistaken for Philodendron, but the Golden Pothos has larger waxy leaves.

 This plant gives off oxygen during the day.
 It filters out formaldehyde, benzene, xylene, and toluene from the air.